Six days in Pakistan

 Next, we visit Masjid Ahmed in the outskirts of Nowshera, built in memory and for the reward of my young cousin Ahmed Faruq Patel who passed away towards the end of 2014.

 The Masjid can accommodate 250 worshippers and there is also a residential Madrasah within the Masjid.
 There are 300 pupils and nine teachers.
 Ahmed endured mental health problems throughout his life and passed away a teenager.
 This Masjid was financed by his family.
+May Allah Almighty reward and bless them and accept their contributions.

 We also visit Masjid Maryam located in Mohallah Janazgah, Mian Esa, Tehsil in the Nowshera district.